HegdeShreyas14/CTF_writeups/v1tCTF2025/v1t.md

 # Crypto

 ## Modulo Mystery
+- The encryption function and the encrypted flag value was given in the question
-- Brute forced all possible numbers from 1 to 100 then manually verified which resembles the flag format.
+- Generated the decryption code and brute forced all possible numbers from 1 to 100 then manually verified which resembles the flag format.
 - Given below the values in the encoded flag file.
 ```py
 enc = [16, 49, 14, 21, 7, 48, 49, 15, 6, 48, 44, 10, 12, 49, 20, 0, 23]